Table of Contents

 - Studs: Earring studs make a pleasant, straightforward earring style.
 They're a fantastic choice for casual wear or as a delicate accent to your going-out attire.
 They're easy to make, too, requiring only posts and backs.

 - Dangling: With a hook and a jump ring, you can design whimsical polymer clay dangling earrings, like leaf-shaped earrings, wings and more.

 - Chandelier: Taking a sophisticated twist on dangling earrings, chandelier earrings are elegant.
 And, believe it or not, they can involve polymer clay.
 To make these earrings, all you need are eye pins and jump rings.

 - Hoops: You can make hoops either completely out of polymer clay or by attaching polymer clay beads or other shapes to premade metal hoops as a stylish twist.

 - Spiral: Polymer clay spiral earrings are easy to make and look lovely with added accents, like glitter or metallics.

-- Drop: These polymer clay drop earrings are great for adorning faux gems or faux marble styles, outlined in our next section — pattern ideas for your polymer clay earrings.
+- Drop: These polymer clay drop earrings are great for adorning faux gems or faux marble styles, outlined in our next section — pattern ideas for your clay earrings.

 - Disks: Disk-shaped polymer earrings make excellent canvases for a stamped earring pattern or a painterly design.
 It's all up to your creativity when designing your disk earrings!